-320. In postoperative scar region one could find granulation tissue intensive growth.
-In order to inhibit stage of proliferation in inflammation usually glucocorticoid treatment is prescribed.
+treatment is prescribed.
 Which mechanism of proliferation processes is inhibited by glucocorticoids?

-- macrophages proliferation a.
+- a. macrophages proliferation

-- fibroblasts proliferation b.
+- b. fibroblasts proliferation

 - c. collagen resorption stimulation by eosinophils

-- d. collagen fibers synthesis increase
+- d. collagen fibers synthesis increasee. collagenases activation

-- collagenases activation e.
+- e. collagenases activation

-321. It is know that inflammation is characterized with a series of microcirculation alterations.
+- 319. It is know that inflammation is characterized with a series of microcirculation alterations.
 What is the first response of arterioles to injury?

-- vasoconstriction a.
+- a. vasoconstriction

-- vasodilation b.
+- b. vasodilation

-- redness c.
+- c. redness

 - d. edema

-- hyperemia e.
+- e. hyperemia

-Leukocytes are taking active part in inflammatory 322. process.
-What is the name of the phenomenon where WBC's marginate and become attached to the edge of the endothelium? cementing a.
+- 320. Leukocytes are taking active part in inflammatory process.
+What is the name of the phenomenon where WBC's marginate and become attached to the edge of the endothelium?

+- a. cementing

-- pavementing b.
+- b. pavementing

-- margination c.
+- c. margination

-- adhesion d.
+- d. adhesion

 - e. rolling

-Leukocytes are taking active part in inflammatory 323. process.
+- 321. Leukocytes are taking active part in inflammatory process.
 They can move from the bloodstream to the site of inflammation.
 Active movement of neutrophils along a concentration gradient is known as...

 - a. passive diffusion

 - b. chemotaxis

-- facilitated diffusion c.
+- c. facilitated diffusion

 - d. chemotactic diffusion

-- adhesion e.
+- e. adhesion

-324. Leukocytes are taking active part in inflammatory process by neutralizing bacteria and clearing the cell's debris from the site of inflammation.
+- 322. Leukocytes are taking active part in inflammatory process by neutralizing bacteria and clearing the cell's debris from the site of inflammation.
 The process by which polymorphonuclear leukocyte's cytoplasm surrounds the bacteria and encloses it into an invagination of the cell membrane is known as...

 - a. phagolysosome

-- phagolysis b.
+- b. phagolysis

-- phagolum c.
+- c. phagolum

 - d. phagocytosis

 - e. phagophobia

-325. Inflammation is characterized by increased vessels permeability and increase of hydrostatic blood pressure.
+- 323. Inflammation is characterized by increased vessels permeability and increase of hydrostatic blood pressure.
 Increase of the osmotic and oncotic pressure is present in the intercellular fluid.
 What kind of edema will appear in this case?

-a. hydrodynamic colloid-osmotic
+- a. hydrodynamic

+- b. colloid-osmotic

-c. lymphogenic
+- c. lymphogenic

-d. membranogenic
+- d. membranogenic

-e. mixed
+- e. mixed

-326. Necrosis focus appeared in the area of hyperemia and skin edema as a result of a thermal burn.
+- 324. Necrosis focus appeared in the area of hyperemia and skin edema as a result of a thermal burn.
 What is the main mechanism that causes destructive process in the inflammation area in a few hours after the burn has appeared?

 - a. primary alteration

 - b. secondary alteration

 - c. emigration of lymphocytes

 - d. diapedesis of erythrocytes

 - e. proliferation of fibroblasts

-327. In a patient who had undergone trauma of the knee with subsequent hemorrhagic bursitis complains of the limited ability of movements in the joint due to scar formation.
+- 325. In a patient who had undergone trauma of the knee with subsequent hemorrhagic bursitis complains of the limited

+ability of movements in the joint due to scar formation.
 Which inflammatory event was responsible for this complication development?